OPERATING PROCEDURES FOR GUEST EVENTS

 2.3 Drivers Permissions and Guidelines

-All volunteer drivers will be sent a copy of the Drivers’ Information, appended at 4 prior to their first participation, from September 2018., or in exceptional cases as soon after as is possible.
+All volunteer drivers will be sent a copy of the Drivers’ Information prior to their first participation, or in exceptional cases as soon after as is possible.

 The Treasurer shall ensure that there is insurance in place to cover: employers’ liability covering injury to authorised volunteers; public and products liability covering injury and damage to property of the general public; Trustees and Volunteers Indemnity for costs and damages due to wrongful but not reckless acts and lastly legal costs.
 Damage or loss to guests and volunteers’ property is excluded.